harunmunjal/movie_trailer_website/README.md

 # Introduction

-This is server site code which is wriiten in python which takes you to a great experience of enjoying your favourite Movie trailers.
+This is server site code which is written in python which takes you to a great experience of enjoying your favourite Movie trailers.

 # Steps To follow to open the website

 1. Download Zip File
+2. Unzip it
-2. Run fresh_tomato.html to view the website
+2. Run fresh_tomato.html to view the website.

 # How to add your favorite movie